Vyral/sandy-eagon-blog/_drafts/an-unexpected-but-welcome-summer-vacation.md

 title: An Unexpected but Welcome Summer Vacation
 tags:
   - 'More From Sandy & Company'
-excerpt: 'My family was supposed to head up to Victoria, B.C. over the 4th of July for some much needed relaxation time.
+excerpt: 'My family was supposed to head up to Victoria, B.C. over the last days of June for some much-needed relaxation time.
 However, not everyone could make it so we decided to scratch the plans for now and stay in the beautiful NW instead.'
 enclosure:
 pullquote: I accomplished quite a bit.
 enclosure_type: video/mp4